-Lead & Copper During 2011, the District tested for Lead & Copper by taking samples from 30 homes.
+Lead & Copper The most recent samples were taken during 2011.
+The District tested for Lead & Copper by taking samples from 30 homes.
 Lead was detected in 2 samples above the action level however, the total percent was under the limit established by EPA guidelines.
 A complete list of all results from this testing by the District in 2011 is available upon request or by visiting the District office during regular business hours: Monday through Friday 8 a.m. to 4 p.m.
 The following is an education statement required under EPA regulations: